RedskyThirty/codeigniter4-cors/README.md

 ## About

-The `CodeIgniterCORS` library allows you to send CORS [Cross-Origin Resource Sharing] headers with CodeIgniter.
+The `CodeIgniterCORS` library allows you to send CORS [Cross-Origin Resource Sharing] headers with CodeIgniter 4 (https://github.com/codeigniter4/CodeIgniter4).

 More info about Cross-Origin Resource Sharing: http://enable-cors.org